ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Request ID:

-: This is the identifier of this specific address request, each request from a given endpoint carries a different identifier.
+: Request identifier, encoded as a variable-length integer.
+This is the identifier of this specific address request, each request from a given endpoint carries a different identifier.
 Request IDs MUST NOT be reused by an endpoint, and MUST NOT be zero.

 IP Version:

-: IP Version of this address request.
+: IP Version of this address request, encoded as an unsigned 8-bit integer.
 MUST be either 4 or 6.

 IP Address: